HGZdev/tablet-weaving-editor/README.md

 3. **Design Pattern**: Click on holes in the grid to assign colors
 4. **Save Pattern**: Use the save button to store your pattern

+### Built-in Patterns

+The application includes several pre-designed patterns to get you started:

+- **Braid Pattern**: Classic diagonal braid design
+- **Diamond Weave**: Intricate diamond-shaped pattern
+- **Ocean Spirals**: Flowing spiral design inspired by ocean waves
+- **Plain Chevron**: Simple chevron pattern perfect for beginners

+These patterns can be accessed through the Gallery section and serve as both inspiration and starting points for your own designs.

 ### Pattern Design Tips

 - Start with simple geometric patterns
 - Use high contrast colors for bold effects
 - Consider threading direction when designing
 - Test patterns with small samples first
+- Study the built-in patterns to understand design principles

 ## Development